The Peacock & Peacock Feather Meaning in Christianity – Symbolism

 Another reason is that it was believed by the Ancient Greeks that the flesh of the peacock was very tough, and was able to survive longer without spoiling than other birds.
 This was even tested by Saint Augustine who found that after a year, the flesh of the peacock was very tough.
 Also, the 13th Century Franciscan, St. Anthony of Padua noted that the peacock flesh is said to be incorruptible if dried.

-See also How to Draw a Peacock Head Step by Step
+See also How to Draw a Beautiful Peacock Step-by-Step & Easy [4 Ways]

 Augustine wrote: